What does a monk do?

 Lectio divina – the prayerful reading of the Word.

 It is not academic study, but listening to the Spirit.
-From it sprang the great Benedictine libraries that preserved Christian and Greco-Roman culture for centuries. -
+From there sprang the great Benedictine libraries that preserved Christian and Greco-Roman culture for centuries. -

 Work – manual or intellectual, always offered to God.

-In an abbey there can be bakers, shoemakers, gardeners, bookbinders, musicians, librarians or teachers.
+In an abbey, there may be bakers, cobblers, gardeners, bookbinders, musicians, librarians, or teachers.

-In the monastery there are no idle hours.
-Everything — singing the psalms, repairing a shoe or copying a book — is a form of prayer.
+In the monastery there are no empty hours.
+Each thing—singing the psalms, repairing a shoe, or copying a book—is a form of prayer.

-Work supports the monastery and enables works of charity.
+Work sustains the monastery and enables works of charity.

-The balance between prayer, work and study keeps the monk in peace, serene and centered on God.
+The balance between prayer, work, and study keeps the monk at peace, serene, and centered on God.

 The great guardians of culture

-From the loving attention to lectio divina, monks naturally turned to study.
+From the loving attention to lectio divina, monks naturally moved on to study.

-Therefore, medieval abbeys were beacons of light in dark times:
+Therefore, the medieval abbeys were beacons of light in dark times:

-they copied manuscripts, taught people to read and sowed the foundations of European culture.
+they copied manuscripts, taught people to read, and sowed the foundation of European culture.

 Although “monk” comes from the Greek monos (alone), the monk does not live isolated, but in community.

-Under the guidance of an abbot, all seek “to have one heart and one soul in God”, as St. Augustine says.
+Under the guidance of an abbot, all seek “to have one heart and one soul in God,” as Saint Augustine says.

 The monastery is a family where each brother helps the other to reach heaven.